PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 19:31:45
+Last updated: 2024-04-02 19:32:21
-Random Quote: What worries you masters you. - Haddon Robinson
+Random Quote: A poem begins in delight and ends in wisdom. - Robert Frost